we3x/vim/README.md

 meka's vim config
 ===

-You need vim with ruby support.
+You need vim with python and ruby support.

 Upon git clone:
 ~~~